junxit/us-congress-bills-117/metadata.md

 - 2022-05-10 — Introduced in House
 - 2022-05-10 — Introduced in House
 - 2022-05-10 — Referred to the House Committee on Natural Resources.
+- 2022-05-12 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2022-07-13 — Committee Consideration and Mark-up Session Held.
+- 2022-07-13 — Ordered to be Reported by Unanimous Consent.
+- 2022-07-13 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-07-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-07-18 — Considered under suspension of the rules. (consideration: CR H6698-6699)
+- 2022-07-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7693.
+- 2022-07-18 — Mr. Huffman moved to suspend the rules and pass the bill.
+- 2022-07-18 — Placed on the Union Calendar, Calendar No. 325.
+- 2022-07-18 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-418.
+- 2022-07-18 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-418.